IsaacWoods/Roo/docs/RooModuleFormat.md

 # File format for Roo Modules
-Information about Roo modules are stored in a `.roomod` file (later on, this may be included in the ELF relocatable itself).
-This is because Roo lacks header files, but still needs to know information at compile-time that either is required before linking, or isn't present in the relocatable (such as template information and types).
+Information about Roo modules are stored in a binary `.roomod` file (later on, this may be included in the ELF relocatable itself).
+This is needed because Roo lacks header files, but still needs to know information at compile-time that either is required before linking, or isn't present in the relocatable (such as template information and types).

 ### Overview
 A `.roomod` file encodes information about: